toros-astro/corral/docs/source/intro/tuto02.rst

 First thing to do is to edit ``settings.py``.

-Somethin that we need to be able is to find pahts dinamically, so we import the *os* module.
+Something that we need to be able is to find pahts dinamically, so we import the *os* module.
 So the import should look like

 .. code-block:: python